Dr. Martens (LON:DOCS) Trading Down 9.6% – Here’s Why

-Separately, Peel Hunt reaffirmed a “buy” rating on shares of Dr. Martens in a report on Thursday.
-One investment analyst has rated the stock with a Buy rating and two have given a Hold rating to the company’s stock.
-According to data from MarketBeat, the company has a consensus rating of “Hold” and a consensus target price of GBX 6,000.
+Separately, Peel Hunt restated a “buy” rating on shares of Dr. Martens in a report on Thursday.
+One investment analyst has rated the stock with a Buy rating and two have assigned a Hold rating to the stock.
+According to MarketBeat, the stock currently has an average rating of “Hold” and a consensus price target of GBX 6,000.

-Dr. Martens (LON:DOCS – Get Free Report) last issued its quarterly earnings results on Thursday, November 20th.
-The company reported GBX (0.90) earnings per share (EPS) for the quarter.
-Dr. Martens had a net margin of 7.89% and a return on equity of 18.91%.
-Equities analysts anticipate that Dr. Martens plc will post 2.5809394 earnings per share for the current fiscal year.
+Dr. Martens (LON:DOCS – Get Free Report) last issued its earnings results on Thursday, November 20th.
+The company reported GBX (0.90) earnings per share for the quarter.
+Dr. Martens had a return on equity of 18.91% and a net margin of 7.89%.
+Equities analysts anticipate that Dr. Martens plc will post 2.5809394 EPS for the current year.

 Insider Activity